happycube/cxadc-linux3/README.md

 tenxfsc - Sets sampling rate of the ADC based on the crystal's native frequency

-`0` = Native crystal frequency i.e 28MHz (default), 40, 50, 54, (Modified etc)
+`0` = Native crystal frequency i.e 28MHz (default), 40, 50, 54, (if hardware modified)

 `1` = Native crystal frequency times 1.25

-`2` = Native crystal frequency times ~1.4

-With the Stock 28Mhz Crystal the modes are the following:
+With the Stock 28.6Mhz Crystal the modes are the following:

-`0` = 28.6 MHz 8bit
+`0` = 28.6 MHz 8-bit

-`1` = 35.8 MHz 8bit
+`1` = 35.8 MHz 8-bit (Upsampled)

-`2` = 40 MHz 8bit

-**Note!**

-`40Mhz 8-bit & 20Mhz 16-bit modes` have a **very rare** chance of working on stock non-modified cards, with the stock 28Mhz crystal.
-It's recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T, to achieve said sample rate capture ability and lower noise.
+> [!NOTE]
+> For 40mhz 8-bit native or 20mhz 16-bit (10-bit scaled to 16-bits) sampling please use the [clockgen or crystal replacement](https://github.com/happycube/cxadc-linux3/wiki/Modifications) hardware mods for reliable results & lower noise.

 Alternatively, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat